Shipping income of a shipping enterprise is exempt from tax under Sections 13A and 13E of the Income Tax Act 1947.

 3. The compensation amount is determined with reference to the estimated income loss for Company A from the early termination of the charter-out contract.
 It is computed based on the difference between the charter hire rate per the charter-out contract and the prevailing market charter hire rate at the early termination date over the remainder of the charter period.

-2. Company B is an approved international shipping enterprise (AISE).
+2. Company B is an AISE.
 It receives a compensation sum from a customer for early termination of the charter out of a foreign ship.
 Is the compensation receipt exempted from tax under Section 13E of the Income Tax Act 1947?

 The compensation receipt qualifies for tax exemption under Section 13E of the Income Tax Act 1947 if it is to compensate Company B for the loss of future charter income, which it is expected to earn if not for the early termination.
 This is subject to the following conditions: